jakelvi/circle-hub/README.md

-Circle-Hub 🌐
+Circle-Hub 🌐 Social media application: Spreading Joy through Shared Moments Worldwide 🚀

-Social media application
+Getting Started:

-To start the server side:
+To kickstart the server side, connect your server to MongoDB by updating the MongoDB URL in config > .dev.env.
+Then, navigate to the server directory using the command pallet (cd server) and start the server with pnpm watch.
+On the client side, move to the client directory (cd client), run npm start, and follow the link in the terminal to access the client app. 🖥️🔗

-Connect the server to your MongoDB by adding the MongoDB URL into config > .dev.env.
-Change the URL to your desired MongoDB URL.
+About Circle-Hub:
-Open the command pallet and navigate to the server directory by typing cd server.
+Circle Hub is a self-made social media application designed to connect people globally by sharing their joyful moments, thoughts, and experiences.
+Users can upload images, create posts, customize profiles, and engage with others by liking and saving posts. 🌍🌟

-Start the server by running pnpm watch.
+Key Features:

-On the client side:
+Sharing Joyful Moments: Upload and store images, share thoughts, and create vibrant timelines. 📸✨ Personal Profiles: Customize profiles with bios and profile images for personal connections. 👤🌟 Interactive Engagement: Like and save posts, explore content, and connect with global users. ❤️📝 Future Enhancements:

-Open the command pallet and navigate to the client directory by typing cd client.
+Commenting: Engage in discussions and foster deeper connections through post comments. 💬🗨️ Reposts and Recommendations: Share and recommend favorite posts, amplifying positive experiences. 🔁🌟 User-Friendly Experience:
-Start the client application by running npm start.
+Circle Hub ensures a phone-friendly design for seamless interaction across devices.
+Its intuitive interface makes navigation and content creation delightful for users of all ages. 📱🎨

-Click on the link displayed in the terminal to access the client application.
+Storage Information:
-About the project:
+Uploaded files, including images, are securely stored on the project's host computer, ensuring content management within the platform's ecosystem. 🗄️🔒

-Circle Hub is a self-made social media application designed to connect people by allowing them to share their thoughts, emotions, and moments.
+Setup Requirements:

-The application is user-friendly, enabling various actions such as creating, editing, deleting, and using posts and user profiles.
+Users need to configure their environment by adding their JWT secret code in the .env file.
+Additionally, include the MongoDB connection string in config > dev.env to enable smooth server operation and efficient data management. ⚙️🔑

-This is currently Version 1 of the application, and further enhancements will follow. 🚀
+With ongoing improvements and future enhancements planned, Circle Hub aims to become a leading platform for sharing joyful moments and fostering global connections through shared experiences. 🌍✨